Career Paths After Investment Banking

 THE MANY OPTIONS FOR FORMER INVESTMENT BANKERS

 It is a well-known truth that all good things must come to an end.
 While it’s arguable how good investment banking careers are with its 100-hour work weeks and constant stress, in a way it also fits into that category.
 Although investment banks have been easing working conditions for junior investment bankers.
-Even if you enjoy the challenging environment and, well, the generous albeit hard-earned careers after investment bankingpaychecks, at one point you still might decide that it’s time for a career change.
+Even if you enjoy the challenging environment and, well, the generous albeit hard-earned paychecks, at one point you still might decide that it’s time for a career change.

 One of the advantages of having worked as an investment banker is that you have several exciting career opportunities in finance which, more often than not, are not available to someone with a different background.
 So exciting, that some people would get into investment banking only to use it as a stepping-stone to one of them.